sl-miguel/ExileX/README.md

 ExileX is a set of automation tools designed to enhance your League of Legends experience.

+### Features

+- Accept your game, when pop up appears
+- Reports players, when end game screen appears

 ## 💾 Installation

 ### Downloads